Can non-IT students become QA testers?

 Looking to get a QA job but I have no experience.
 Any help?

-Latest Post: Is Data analytics a stable career in the long term?
-Our newest member: sandleradam Recent Posts Unread Posts Tags
+Latest Post: Who Offers the Best Business Analyst Training and Placement Programs?
+Our newest member: ReshmaKharat Recent Posts Unread Posts Tags

 Forum Icons: Forum contains no unread posts Forum contains unread posts